 Other factors, which are driving the veterinary vaccines market growth, are the rising incidence of zoonotic diseases and initiatives taken by government agencies, animal associations, and leading players.

 Scope of the Report

 Veterinary Vaccines are vaccines used for immunization of a domestic, livestock, or wild animal.
 The Veterinary Vaccines Market is segmented by Vaccine Type (Livestock Vaccines and Companion Animal Vaccines), Technology (Live Attenuated Vaccines, Inactivated Vaccines, Toxoid Vaccines, Recombinant Vaccines, and Other Technologies), and Geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
 The report offers the value (in USD million) for the above segments.
 The report offers the value (in USD million) for the above segments.

 Key Market Trends

-Veterinary vaccines are used primarily for livestock, as they suffer from various diseases, such as bluetongue virus, foot-and-mouth disease (FMD), and rabies.
-However, the companion vaccine is expected to witness high growth, over the forecast period.
-Vaccination has long been a principal point of canine practice, as it is one of the safest and most cost-effective means of infectious disease prevention.
+Veterinary vaccines are generally used to protect animals from infections like the bluetongue virus, foot-and-mouth disease (FMD), and rabies.
+Over the forecast period, however, the canine vaccine is expected to increase rapidly because of the increasing number of pet dogs in the world.
+Vaccination has long been a cornerstone of canine medicine, as it is one of the safest and most cost-effective ways to prevent infectious disease.

-The rapid proliferation of companion animal vaccines, advancement in diagnostic services and vaccine technology, and concerns over vaccine safety have contributed to the strong growth of the segment.
+The rapid proliferation of canine vaccines, advancement in diagnostic services and vaccine technology, and concerns over vaccine safety have contributed to the strong growth of the segment.
 Moreover, the market is being positively affected by evolving vaccine protocols with continuously changing patterns of diseases and the pet population.